Pavel-Sushko/pavel-sushko/README.md

 - 🖥️ Co-Founder and CEO of SB Software Inc.
 - 🖥️ Co-Founder and CEO of Dextrae Software Inc.
-- 🖥️ Network Security Analyst at City of Kirkland
+- 🖥️ Cyber Security Analyst at City of Kirkland
 - 📚 Studying for the eCPPTv2
 - ℹ️ Looking for Web Developers and Designers
 - 😃 Email me to make your Software project a reality